MagaliTrueAnalytics/Portfolio/README.md

 📊 **Data** – Includes the dataset, typically in CSV format, used for analysis.

-📜 **Notebook** – Contains the Jupyter Notebook with Python code, structured as a **SOP (Standard Operating Procedure)** including methodology, data cleaning, visualizations, and insights.
+📜 **Notebook** – Contains the Jupyter Notebook.
+For BI projects using Power BI, the notebook is available but does not contain Python code, as all data analysis is performed directly in Power BI.
+For other projects, it includes Python code and is structured as a **SOP (Standard Operating Procedure)** detailing methodology, data cleaning, visualizations, and insights.

 📄 **Report** – Stores the final report in PDF format, generated using PowerPoint, Google Slides, or Canva.
 Additionally, this folder includes either: